 Flooding on the Philippines

-Climate risk insurance improves people's protection against climate-related loss and damage, thus strengthening their financial resilience against the negative impacts of climate change.
-The disbursement of insurance payments can serve as quick assistance in an emergency and prevent impoverishment, hunger and indebtedness.
+Precautionary financing mechanisms improve people's protection against climate-related loss and damage, thus strengthening their financial resilience against the adverse effects of climate change.
+Disbursements can provide rapid assistance in an emergency and prevent impoverishment, hunger and indebtedness.

-During its G7 Presidency, Germany has made a start on developing a Global Shield against Climate Risks.
+During its G7 Presidency, Germany, together with the V20 (Vulnerable Twenty, an alliance of countries particularly vulnerable to climate change), made a start on developing a Global Shield against Climate Risks.
 The Shield gathers activities in the field of climate risk finance and preparedness under one roof.
-As a result, people and authorities will be able to access the assistance that they urgently need when disaster strikes more easily and more quickly.
+As a result, people and authorities will be able to access more easily and more quickly the assistance that they urgently need when disaster strikes.

-The Shield builds upon the InsuResilience Global Partnership, which works towards comprehensive and active climate risk management worldwide.
-The Partnership promotes cooperation among states, the private sector, multilateral institutions, civil society organisations and research institutes.
+The Shield builds upon the InsuResilience Global Partnership (External link), which works towards comprehensive and active climate risk management worldwide.
+The Partnership facilitates cooperation among governments, the private sector, multilateral institutions, civil society organisations and research institutes.

 German activities InsuResilience Global Partnership